DoozyKiddo/Ponderal-Index-Calculator/README.md

 # Ponderal Index Calculator

-An application designed for finding the Ponderal Index of a person
+An application designed for finding the Ponderal Index of a person.

 ## Getting Started